-The course will provide an understanding of a range of novel information technology (IT) approaches in design, construction, and operational contexts.
-The course will include the concepts, theories, methodology, and comparative studies of IT innovations in construction from the early planning stage to the operational facility management stage.
-Both established IT solutions and emerging digital technologies will be introduced, while the evaluation and acceptance of new IT solutions and processes are emphasised.
-The course will incorporate hands-on practices and case studies to demonstrate and analyse the digital technologies for current construction processes as well as long term innovation purposes.
+The course will provide an understanding of various of novel information technology (IT) approaches in design, construction, and operational contexts.
+The course will include the concepts, theories, methodology, and comparative studies of IT innovations in construction from early planning to operational facility management.
+Established IT solutions and emerging digital technologies will be introduced, while the evaluation and acceptance of new IT solutions and processes will be emphasised.
+The course will incorporate hands-on practices and case studies to demonstrate and analyse digital technologies for current construction processes and long-term innovation purposes.